-3. Tap the Add Friend button.
-A request will be sent to him or her.
-Note that the Add Friend button changes into the Friend Request Sent button.
-This confirms that your request was sent to your friend and is awaiting confirmation.
-You can cancel your request by tapping the Friend Request Sent button.
+4. Note that Add Friend changed to Cancel Request.
+This also means a request was sent to your friend and is awaiting confirmation.
+You can cancel your request by tapping Cancel Request.
 Once your friend accepts your request, you will receive a notification.

-4. Congratulations!
+5. Congratulations!
 You now know how to add a friend on f Facebook.